Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 _more figures available under `figures/carreg_wen_case_study`_

-### Interpretation

-- Carreg Wen represented a blind spot for rainfall estimates in the Upper Severn, which was biased towards CEH-GEAR

 ### Code for these figures

 - Information about how the above plots were produced is provided in [notebooks/explore_differences_in_gridded_datasets.ipynb](./notebooks/Carreg_wen_case_study.ipynb)\_

-# 5. Discussion
+# 5. Future work

-TODO
+- There are time periods when bias leans towards either CEH-GEAR or HadUK-Grid in the Upper Severn.
+Why is this?
+- Are there certain rain gauges that lead to greater changes in the difference between datasets when included or not?
+And are there certain locations more important to monitor for high-flow events?
+- How do differences in spatial interpolation methods affect the rainfall estimates?
+Would kriging provide a better assessment of the uncertainties?

-- uncertainty in the Pynlimon region about how much rainfall falls during high-flow events (also see project examining influence of height on rainfall estimation in gridded rainfall products [here](#https://github.com/Thomasjkeel/FDRI-catchment-contribution-to-floods))
+- There is an uncertainty around how much rainfall falls above certain heights above rain gauges, especially around Plynlimon and the source of the Severn during high-flow events .
+See project examining influence of height on rainfall estimation in gridded rainfall products [here](#https://github.com/Thomasjkeel/FDRI-catchment-contribution-to-floods).

 # 6. Endnotes